Presidency of Ulysses S. Grant: Historical evaluations

 Grant's presidency has traditionally been viewed by historians as incompetent and full of corruption.
-An examination of his presidency reveals Grant had both successes and failures during his two terms in office.
-In recent years historians have elevated his presidential rating because of his support for African American civil rights.
+An examination of his presidency reveals that Grant had both successes and failures during his two terms in office.
+In recent years, historians have elevated his presidential rating because he supported African American civil rights.
 Grant had urged the passing of the 15th Amendment and signed into law the Civil Rights Bill of 1875 that gave all citizens access to places of public enterprise.
-He leaned heavily toward the Radical camp and often sided with their Reconstruction policies, signing into law Force Acts to prosecute the Ku Klux Klan.
-In foreign policy Grant won praise for the Treaty of Washington, settling the Alabama Claims issue with Britain through arbitration.
-Economically he sided with Eastern bankers and signed the Public Credit Act that paid U.S. debts in gold specie, but was blamed for the severe economic depression that lasted 1873–1877.
+He leaned heavily toward the Radical camp and often sided with their Reconstruction policies, signing into law the Force Acts to prosecute the Ku Klux Klan.
+In foreign policy, Grant won praise for the Treaty of Washington, settling the Alabama Claims issue with Britain through arbitration.
+Economically he sided with Eastern bankers and signed the Public Credit Act that paid U.S. debts in gold specie but was blamed for the severe economic depression that lasted 1873–1877.
 Grant, wary of powerful congressional leaders, was the first president to ask for a line item veto – though Congress never allowed one.

-His presidency was inundated with many scandals caused by low standards and carelessness with his political appointees and personal associates.
-Nepotism, practiced by Grant, was unrestrained with almost forty family members or relatives who financially benefited from government appointments or employment.
-His associations with these scandals have tarnished his personal reputation while president and afterward.
-Despite the scandals, by the end of Grant's second term the corruption in the Departments of Interior (1875), Treasury (1874), and Justice (1875) were cleaned up by his new cabinet members.

-Grant's generous treatment of Robert E. Lee at Appomattox helped give him popularity in the South.
-Although he kept civil rights on the political agenda, the Republican party at the end of Grant's second term shifted to pursuing conservative fiscal policies.
-His weak response to the Panic of 1873 hurt the economy and seriously damaged his party, which lost heavily in 1874.
-Grant's financial policies favored Wall Street, but his term ended with the nation mired in a deep economic depression that Grant could not comprehend or deal with.
-Revisionist historians during the first half of the twentieth century have tended to prop up a romantic view of the Confederacy and the Lost Cause at the expense of downgrading the Union cause and Grant's presidency as a corrupt despot.